Performing and Presenting Opportunities

 Unique opportunities for presentations and performances are available each year at NCPP.
 Please be sure to read below regarding opportunities for this year’s conference.

-To download a PDF of the Call for Participation click here.
+For a PDF of the following information please click here.

-HOW-TO PEDAGOGY SESSION: This session will feature individual talks addressing a pedagogy topic.
-We will begin with overviews, no longer than 12 minutes, for all attendees.
+HOW-TO PEDAGOGY SESSION: This session will feature individual presentations addressing a pedagogy topic.
+Each presenter will begin with an overview of the topic, no longer than 12 minutes, for all attendees.
 Then, each presenter will move to an assigned a room to allow further discussion and ‘hands-on” demonstrations with attendees.
 Attendees will have time to move between rooms to learn more about topics of interest.
 You should plan to provide attendees with a handout covering your topic.

 RESEARCH SESSION: This session will provide an opportunity to share completed research or research in progress that informs our understanding of a range of topics related to percussion pedagogy.
 This is a great opportunity to share and get feedback on your research.
 The session will be organized around brief presentations of your research then interaction with conference participants.
 You should plan to provide attendees with a short handout that summarizes your study.

-The last day for submissions is THURSDAY, FEBRUARY 1, 2018.
-Submissions should be submitted to Joe Shively at firstname.lastname@example.org and Lisa Rogers at email@example.com.
-The subject line should indicate NCPP Lightning Talk Proposal or NCPP How-To Proposal or NCPP Research Session Proposal.
+The last day for submissions is THURSDAY, JANUARY 31, 2019.
+Submissions should be submitted to Joe Shively at <email@example.com> and Lisa Rogers at firstname.lastname@example.org.
+The subject line should indicate NCPP How-To Proposal or NCPP Research Session Proposal.
 Include your contact information in the body of the email and attach the proposal as a pdf that includes the title, session format, and session description/abstract (but does not include your name).
-You will receive notification of your proposal’s status by THURSDAY, FEBRUARY 8, 2018.
+You will receive notification of your proposal’s status by THURSDAY, FEBRUARY 7, 2019.